osrf-migration/vrx-wiki/tutorials.md

     * [Run Using Docker](https://bitbucket.org/osrf/vrx/wiki/tutorials/SystemSetupDocker): Install Docker on your Linux host and run ROS, Gazebo and the latest VRX code within a Docker container.
 Use this option if you are using the same host for many development projects that make use of different software environments, or just prefer to leave your host system untouched.

-1. Example Environments:

-These tutorials illustrate bringing up example environments within Gazebo.
+1. Example Environments: These tutorials illustrate bringing up example environments within Gazebo.

-    * [Sand Island Basic](https://bitbucket.org/osrf/vrx/wiki/tutorials/Sand_Island_Basic): A simple base world with a WAM-V model.
+    * [Sand Island Basic](https://bitbucket.org/osrf/vrx/wiki/tutorials/Sand_Island_Basic): A simple base world, similar to the RobotX venue, with a WAM-V model.
     * [VRX](https://bitbucket.org/osrf/vrx/wiki/tutorials/ExampleVrx): Example of a specific WAM-V and sensor configuration similar to what teams have used for RobotX.
 Also illustrates using RVIZ.
     * [VRX Tasks 2019](https://bitbucket.org/osrf/vrx/wiki/tutorials/vrx_tasks_2019): Individual tasks for 2019 VRX competition